Legal Employment of Employees in Poland — Regardless of Whether You Have a Legal Entity or Not: Employer of Record (EOR) Services for Startups

 Solution:

-The EOR company suggested registering the professionals under Umowa o dzieło for artistic work and Umowa zlecenie for recurring tasks, where each collaboration was recorded as a specific service (e.g., creating a bridal look).
+Using EOR for startups, we registered professionals under Umowa o dzieło for artistic work and Umowa zlecenie for recurring tasks, where each collaboration was recorded as a specific service (e.g., creating a bridal look).

 Result: